temporalio/cli/temporalcli/commandsmd/commands.md

 * A dash follows the data type, with a space on either side.
 * The short description is free-form text and follows the dash.
   Take care not to match trailing attributes.
-  Newline wrapping and/or two-space indention condenses to a single space.
+  Newline wrapping and/or two-space indentation condenses to a single space.
 * [Optional] extra attributes include:
   * `Required.` - Marks the option as required.
   * `Default: <default-value>.` - Sets the default value of the option.
 No default means zero value of the type.